Every Man's Dream: Reception

 The episode received a 1.5 rating and was watched by a total of 3.28 million people, making it the most watched show on Fox that night.

 Dennis Perkins of The A.V.
 Club gave the episode a C−, commenting "Just to be clear, there’s nothing inherently wrong with any of [the plot points of the episode].
 The problem with this disastrously misguided season premiere is that the episode botches every one, exemplifying the current Simpsons lax and cynical tendencies before throwing the whole thing away with a series of handwaves so perfunctory as to render the entire episode not only thoroughly lousy, but completely inconsequential."

 Jesse Schedeen of IGN gave the episode a 4.2 out of 10, saying "Perhaps there are still ways to get mileage out of the idea of Homer working to save his marriage, but this certainly isn't it.
 This episode wasn't just redundant, it operated on flimsy logic, mostly ignored Marge and seemed to have no problem with the idea of Homer shacking up with another woman.
 Worse, none of those problems even mattered in the end, because the whole thing proved to be one elaborate, pointless dream sequence.
 If this is a sign of things to come, Season 27 is going to be a long slog."

+Marketing

+In June 2015, Variety published an interview with executive producer Al Jean.
+When prompted about the twenty-seventh season, Jean teased the premise of the premiere where Homer and Marge would be separated, and Homer would have another love interest.
+This news caused articles to be published regarding Homer and Marge's divorce.
+The reaction prompted Jean to joke that Homer and Marge were "bigger than Jesus."
+However, the stories were unfounded since they would only be separated instead of divorced.
+Jean also told people to read the original article.
+Later that month, a video was released of Homer and Marge reaffirming their relationship.